DinmaOtutu/dinmasspace/src/pages/posts/daily-reflections-4th-march-2021.md

 1. I am grateful for life
 2. I am grateful for opportunities
 3. I am grateful for my family and loved ones
-4. I am grateful for experience and lessons learned
+4. I am grateful for experiences and lessons learned so far
-5. I am grateful that I am
+5. I am grateful for the little knowledge and wisdom I have

 # Action items

 * \[ ] Time my food properly in other to accomplish my target for intermittent fasting tomorrow.
-* \[ ] Try to catch up work that was done while I was away.
+* \[ ] Try to catch up on work that was done while I was away.